 - 1. What narrative about Israel/Palestine were you presented growing up? - 2.
 What's an experience you have had that's changed or challenged your understanding of the narrative? - 3.
-As your own narrative has changed, what's a challenge you've encountered in the process?
+As your own narrative has changed, what's a challenge you've encountered in the process? - 4.
+Hundreds of thousands of Israeli protesters have been demonstrating against the extreme-right government of Prime Minister Benjamin Netanyahu since January 2023.
+How has this movement made you rethink your narrative?
+How has it given you hope?

-A Quick History Lesson Jessica Jacobs
+A Quick History Lesson

+Jessica Jacobs

-Our story as a Jewish people begins with Abraham, who, through a call from God, is given the task to lech lecha, to blindly go to a place where God will show him.
+Our story as a Jewish people begins with Abraham, who, through a call from God, is given the task to lech lecha, to blindly go to a place that God will show him.
 Our forefathers and foremothers, Abraham and Sarah, Isaac and Rebecca, Jacob, Rachel, and Leah eventually lead us to the land of Egypt.